Divorce Terminology A-Z

 Bona fide resident – A person who has lived in Alabama for more than 6 months preceding the filing of the Complaint.

 Child custody – the arrangement in which the court orders the parties to care for the minor children.
 There are two types of custody: physical and legal.
-Physical custody refers to who the children live with.
+Physical custody refers to who the children live with on a daily basis.
 Legal custody refers to who makes decisions for the children such as school, extracurricular activities, healthcare, religion, etc. There can be different arrangements for both types of custody, but the main are sole and joint.
 Someone with sole physical or legal custody has the children for the majority of the time and makes the decisions with regard to the above-mentioned things.
 Joint physical or legal allows for the children to live/stay with both parents and both parents share in the decision-making responsibilities.

 Contested divorce – A divorce in which some or all of the provisions, such as child custody, child support, property settlement, alimony, etc., are not agreed upon at the filing of the divorce.